INNOVATION@WORK Webinar Series

 Steven Spear teaches in Creating High Velocity Organizations.

 In these unprecedented times, we are all rethinking how best to lead our teams and organizations in a VUCA – Volatile, Uncertain, Complex, and Ambiguous – world.
-At MIT Sloan Executive Education, we remain committed to supporting your ongoing professional development during the rapidly evolving COVID-19 situation.
-To that end, in the coming weeks, we will be offering complimentary and highly relevant 30-minute webinars presented by our faculty and thought leaders.
+At MIT Sloan Executive Education, we remain committed to supporting your ongoing professional development and will be offering complimentary and highly relevant 30 and 60 minute webinars presented by our faculty and thought leaders.

 In this webinar, Bill Aulet discusses takeaways from his bestselling book, "Disciplined Entrepreneurship: 24 Steps to a Successful Startup."
 Bill also shares details about his Entrepreneurship Development Program.